jdcohen220/java-api-best-practices/README.md

 * **Well-documented:** Because we expect others to use our APIs, we should put in the effort to document it.
 Our focus in this refcard is on high-quality, detailed JavaDoc content.
 * **Consistent:** A good API should not surprise its users, and one way we can fail at this is by not being consistent.
 * **Fit for purpose:** In developing an API we must ensure that we target it at the right level for the intended user.
-* **Restrained:** Writing API is very cheap, but we should not mistake the cost of writing API as the full cost over its lifetime.
+* **Restrained:** Creating new API can happen almost too quickly - a few taps on the keyboard - but we should remember that for every commitment, we are committing to a lifetime of support.
 * **Evolvable:** For every API decision we make, we are potentially backing ourselves into another corner.
 As we make API decisions, we must take the time to view them in the wider context of the future releases of the SDK.

 These six criteria have proven to be useful when considering if an API is high quality, but there are certain to be many other criteria teams can apply to their process.
 The main aspiration a team should have after reading this refcard is to define their own criteria through which they can judge and review their API.